FOREX-Yen hits 20-month low over BOJ concerns, fiscal cliff buoys dollar

 talks.

-The dollar rose as high as 84.965 yen, its peak since April
+The dollar rose to as high as 84.965 in early Asian trade,

-target - double its current goal - not be met in January.
+target - double its current goal - is not met in January.

 Masaaki Shirakawa when his term expires in April next year.